 Did you know that 67% of job seekers consider workplace diversity an important factor in job searches?
-Diversity and inclusion are more than just buzzwords in the modern world.
+Diversity, equity, and inclusion are more than just buzzwords in the modern world.
 Instead, they are essential initiatives that companies must utilize if they want to drive innovation and maintain growth.

 Alongside the moral obligation for diversity and inclusion, companies should strive to incorporate these initiatives for other reasons.
 From reduced employee turnover to attracting top talents in the industry, there are plenty of compelling reasons to make your workplace more inclusive.